 Should you decide that the copper implants are your contraception of choice, it may be useful (as mentioned) to increase zinc via supplementation or including foods such as asparagus, turmeric and dandelion, the later especially useful also for liver detoxification which can also play a large role in keeping your hormones happy and healthy, especially where there may be factors like rising copper to consider.

 Want to talk more about contraception and your hormones.
-Come join in all the fun in my membership, The Wellness Collective.
+Come join in all the fun in The Membership X Nat Kringoudis.
 We get together and work through women’s issues, together!